davidesner/keboola-ex-twitterads/README_KBC.md

 ### Parameters

-- **Access Token **â€“ (REQ) Your TwitterAds API access token
+- **Access Token **– (REQ) Your TwitterAds API access token
-- **Consumer Secret**â€“ (REQ) Your TwitterAds consumer secret
+- **Consumer Secret**– (REQ) Your TwitterAds consumer secret
-- **Access Token Secret **â€“	(REQ)  TwitterAds API access token secret.
+- **Access Token Secret **–	(REQ)  TwitterAds API access token secret.
-- **Consumer Key â€“ **(REQ)TwitterAds Consumer Key
+- **Consumer Key – **(REQ)TwitterAds Consumer Key
-- **Twitter Account Names** â€“ List of account names related to the Twitter Ads API credentials.
+- **Twitter Account Names** – List of account names related to the Twitter Ads API credentials.
 Account names can be found in the Twitter UI.
 Note that account names must be specified **exactly** as in the UI.
-- **Changed since* ** â€“ (REQ) starting date from where the data will be retrieved in format `yyyy-mm-dd` Affects both `Entity` and `Performance Data` datasets.
+- **Changed since* ** – (REQ) starting date from where the data will be retrieved in format `yyyy-mm-dd` Affects both `Entity` and `Performance Data` datasets.
 Only records that changed since this	specified date will be retrieved.
 For more information see the	footnote.
-- **Granularity â€“ ** Specify	granularity of the performance data.
+- **Granularity – ** Specify	granularity of the performance data.
 Hourly and Daily granularity is supported.
-- **Include deleted entities â€“** specifies whether data for deleted entities will be included.
+- **Include deleted entities –** specifies whether data for deleted entities will be included.
-- **Entity datasets to download â€“ ** List the entity datasets to	download.
+- **Entity datasets to download – ** List the entity datasets to	download.
-- **Storage upload mode** â€“ (DEFAULT _INCREMENTAL_) specifies whether to upload incrementally.
+- **Storage upload mode** – (DEFAULT _INCREMENTAL_) specifies whether to upload incrementally.
 If set to _INCREMENTAL_,	the primary keys must be specified.
-- **Data since last run* â€“** determines whether the component should retrieve only data changed since the last run on	each consecutive run.
+- **Data since last run* –** determines whether the component should retrieve only data changed since the last run on	each consecutive run.

 ***NOTE: ** Because the `Change since` parameter affects both the `Entity` and the `Performance` data it is recommended to set the parameter as far in past as possible.
 This way it is ensured to retrieve all Entities required, although the first run might take a bit longer.
 When `Data since last run` parameter is set to true, each consequent run retrieves only records that have changed from the previous run.
 That means that each consequent run the `Changed since` parameter is ignored.
 To override this behaviour, set `Data since last run` to false.